-Nissa is an award-winning journalist whose work has appeared in The Christian Science Monitor and Chicago magazine.
+Nissa is a Peabody-award nominated journalist whose work has appeared in The Christian Science Monitor and Chicago magazine, among others.
 In her decade-plus career, she has covered global issues as a producer at Chicago Public Radio, served as a foreign correspondent in South Korea and Vietnam, and reported on police abuse and gun violence in Chicago.
 In 2019, she received the Chicago Headline Club award for best online feature story.
 Previously, she served as a reporting fellow at the Dart Center for Journalism and Trauma and a juvenile justice reporting fellow at the John Jay College of Criminal Justice.
 She holds a bachelor’s degree from the University of Chicago and a Master’s degree in International Studies from the University of Queensland.

 Francisco is a recent graduate from the School of Journalism at the University of Wisconsin-Madison.
 He has a bachelor’s degree in Journalism and Anthropology with a certificate in Chicanx/Latinx Studies.
 Francisco was born and raised in Atlanta, Georgia and is influenced by his parents, who are natives of El Salvador.
 Francisco has interned at Harvard’s Immigration and Refugee Clinic and is a former fieldwork participant of the Undocumented Migration Project.
 He has worked as a translator for asylum seekers at detention centers in Southern Texas and Georgia.
 Francisco has also interned at the Wisconsin Center for Investigative Journalism and served as writing fellow for the Center for Journalism Ethics.
 Most recently, he was awarded ProPublica’s 2020 Diversity Scholarship.
-In the Fall, Francisco will be attending the Craig Newmark Graduate School of Journalism, specializing in international reporting and Spanish-language journalism.
-He hopes to work as an investigative reporter and on-air foreign correspondent focusing on issues of immigration, politics and equal rights.
+Francisco is attending the Craig Newmark Graduate School of Journalism, specializing in international reporting and Spanish-language journalism. firstname.lastname@example.org

 Chelsea moved from Texas to Chicago in 2017.
 She studied journalism in college.
 She appreciates how journalism can be used to shed light on important issues, like the stark contrast between the political climates of her two homes and the impact of those differences on so many lives.
-She currently works for the International Association of Women and writes in her spare time.
+She currently works for Hireology and writes in her spare time.